gevgt/Bachelor-Thesis/README.md

 # Bachelor-Thesis
-Title: Analysis of Strategies of Robo Advisors based on the Example of Betterment [Python]
+Title: Analysis of Strategies of Robo Advisors based on the Example of Betterment

 The code includes:
   - Shrinkage of the covariance matrix